 In an empty paragraph block, type /preformatted then hit enter to create a preformatted block.

 WordPress say that the verse block is ideal for adding poetry to your site, so aptly named.

 More advanced users can add CSS to verse blocks, so that makes styling the verse block easy.

 The WordPress block editor allows the editor to create bespoke buttons.

 They are simple buttons with limited styles, nothing particularly ingenious about them.
 In my opinion WordPress has made the right decision – keep things clean is the better option.

 To add a button use the ‘Add block’ icon, and select ‘Button’.

-One the button has been placed, start to type the button text straight away.
+Start to type the button text straight away.

 Now, there are two parts to a ‘button block’, which can get confusing.

 A button is contained within an external block.
 Click on the button, then click just outside the button, in the white space to see what I mean.